semper44/epcommerce/README.md

 # ecom-ripoff
-A ripoff of my ecommerce app. main code is private, you can contact me for the main code.
+A documentation of my ecommerce app

 **E-Commerce App Documentation**
 ## Table of Contents